nickrigby/Magento-Stripe-Payments/readme.md

 ### Downloading the extension

-Download the extension zip file from the "My Account" seciton of the District Commerce website.
+Download the zip file from GitHub.

 ### Copying files to your Magento installation